How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare

+A prime pre-generative AI example of influence operations is the state-backed, human-driven botnet.
+During the Russian Internet Research Agency's (IRA) 2016 Twitter operation, only one percent of users saw 70\% of its content, with no detectable effects on opinions or turnout~\cite{eady2023}.
+We do not claim that the IRA ``failed'' entirely due to technical shortcomings; its objectives also included sowing epistemic uncertainty and distrust.
+Nevertheless, this example highlights the cost, cadence, and iteration limits inherent to human-operated systems that new developments in AI can help overcome.

+This leap, from human- to AI-driven influence operations, is underway.
+LLMs generate persuasive, tailored text at scale and have shifted deep-seated beliefs in laboratory settings~\cite{costello2024}.
+Open-source releases further lower access barriers.
 Consequently, AI-supported election interference is no longer hypothetical.
-Taiwan’s and India’s 2024 campaigns saw AI-generated deepfakes, and entire fabricated news outlets now steer debates on topics from climate policy to foreign aid~\cite{Schipper_2025}.
-Absent guardrails, LLM-driven swarms could transform sporadic mis- and disinformation into persistent, adaptive manipulation of democratic discourse.
+Taiwan's, India's, Indonesia's, and the U.S.' 2024 campaigns saw deepfakes, and fabricated news outlets now influence debates.
+Absent guardrails, LLM-driven swarms can transform sporadic mis- and disinformation into persistent, adaptive manipulation of democratic discourse.